iotJumpway/Intel-Examples/Intel-Movidius/TASS/Facenet/README.md

 ## Preparing Your Dataset

 You need to set up two very small datasets.
 As we are using a pretrained Facenet model there is no training to do in this tutorial and we only need one image per known person.
 You should see the **known** and **testing** folders in the **data** directory, this is where you will store 1 image of each person you want to be identified by the network, and also a testing dataset that can include either known or unknown faces for testing.
+When you store the known data, you should name each image with the name you want them to be identified as in the system, in my testing I used images of me and two other random people, the 1 image used to represent myself in the known folder was named Adam

 ## Test the TASS Movidius Facenet Classifier